ta-sakin/TA-Sakin/README.md

-- 🔭  Software Developer, currently focusing on delivering top-notch cross-platform applications using React, React Native, Nodejs, and Flask.
+- 🔭  Software Engineer, currently focusing on transforming ideas into scalable cross-platform applications.
+Specializing in TypeScript, React, NodeJS, Python, Flask, PostgreSQL and full-stack development.

 <!--
 **TA-Sakin/TA-Sakin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.